thalissa/swn/README.md

 #### 0.1.13 (Localizations-R-Us Update)
 * A lot of localization additions and fixes.
 * Additionally, I better separated the sheet partials between various folders.

-#### 0.1.12 (Styling Fixes Update)
-* Added comments to the style sheets and better organized them while I did that.
-* Made the pages that needed styling have them (Example: You can read the equipment list now!)

 For additional changelog notes, see [CHANGELOG.md](https://github.com/thalissa/swn/blob/main/CHANGELOG.md)